 Step 7: Set your web conferencing or live streaming software to recognize your capture device and you’re done!

-For Windows 10 users, setup is also simple with the new EOS Webcam Utility Beta Software:
+For Windows 10 users, setup is also simple with the Official EOS Webcam Utility Software

-Step 1: Download the Webcam Utility Beta and install, here.
+Step 1: Download the Webcam Utility and install, here.